atteneder/glTFast/Documentation~/LightUnits.md

-# Physical Light Units in glTF
+# Physical Light Units in glTF&trade;

 Material emission and light intensities in glTF have physical units.